telerik/kendo-ui-core/docs/controls/hybrid/how-to/application/include-google-maps.md

 ## See Also

-Articles on Application and other Hybrid UI components in Kendo UI:
+Articles on the Application and other Hybrid UI components in Kendo UI:

 * [Hybrid UI Application API Reference](/api/javascript/mobile/application)
 * [Overview of the Hybrid UI Application in Kendo UI]({% slug overview_hybridapplication %})